mike99mac/minimy-mike99mac/README.md

 sudo apt-get install nvidia-l4t-jetson-orin-nano-qspi-updater
 ```

-Now the firmware was able to boot Jetpack 6.
-So a newer Linux was now possible
+With the firmware upgraded, it was finally able to boot Jetpack 6.
+Here are the steps:
-- Shutdown Linux
+- Shutdown existing Linux
 - Download Jetpack 6.1 from https://developer.nvidia.com/downloads/embedded/l4t/r36\_release\_v4.0/jp61-orin-nano-sd-card-image.zip
 - Uncompress it
-- Flash to micro SD card
+- Flash the ``.img`` file to a micro SD card
 - Boot the GPU from the card

-Now Ubuntu 22.04 is running which has a Python version of 3.10.12

-The GPU is now running, but more care and feeding will be needed to utilize the GPUs
+Now Ubuntu 22.04 is running which has a Python version of 3.10.12.
+However, more care and feeding will be needed to utilize the GPUs.

 ## Getting STT running locally

 The code used to test the performance is below.
 I believe tracking the elapsed time of just the ``transcribe()`` function is correct.
+Here's the code

 ```
 #!/usr/bin/env python3